Hustler (magazine): Websites

 In 1995, the company launched Hustler.com.
 Larry Flynt Productions operates Hustler.com and a number of related sites wherein it sells pictures and videos with content similar to that in its magazines.
 The site was targeted by Anonymous in Operation Payback in October 2010.

+Industry awards

 Erotic Movie Awards

 During the Golden Age of Porn, and prior to getting into the movie business themselves, Hustler was one of two magazines that announced awards for adult sex films, the other being Adam Film World.
 They were discontinued in the late 1980s.

 The awards were based on fan ballots printed in the publication.
 In announcing its third annual awards, the magazine said, "Hustlers erotic-movie awards are intended to reward excellence in the erotic-film industry and thereby encourage the fast-buck makers of mediocrity to clean up their act or go out of business."